 Testing Exalate in a Jira on-premise staging environment

-Note: Despite our best efforts, code can change without notice due to a variety of factors.
+Warning: Despite our best efforts, code can change without notice due to a variety of factors.
 If you encounter an issue in any of the code shown here and find that a specific block of code is not correct, or is causing errors, please check with the Community to find an updated version.

-In this article we describe a recommended approach to clone Jiras with Exalate installed.
+In this article, we describe a recommended approach to clone Jiras with Exalate installed.

 Steps overview: